 Slowly tapering the medicine that is causing the condition can help reverse the effects of adrenal gland shrinkage (atrophy).
-This may take as long as a year.
+This may take months to as long as a year.
 During this time, you may need to restart or increase the dosage of your steroids in times of stress or illness.

 Health problems that may result from exogenous Cushing syndrome include any of the following: